Nova-Dvorak/BlueArchiver/README.md

 This version is created for my \"creation and practice\" course assignment.

+### function

-As an early version of the program, now it can only compress/decompress one file at a time, using simple Huffman coding, to generate a file with ".yuuka" extension name.
+As an early version of the program, now it can only compress/decompress one file at a time, to generate a file with ".yuuka" extension name.

-I split the compressor and decompressor into two separate programs, both written in one single .cpp file.
+It uses **LZ78** algorithm now.

+### In the future

 I hope that I can add more functions into this project, making it a useful tool.
 Also, I may develop this project to learn how to develop programs with multi files.
 What's more, writing readme in English may be helpful in English learning.